OPERA PORTRAITS

 2002-2009

-This series of paintings, floor adhesive prints, posters, wallpaper & textile design, a large billboard, 'merchandise' items (such as a mug and cushions), and an animation -explores explores historical figures of Hitler, Mussolini, Franco, Mao, and Stalin in contemporary context.
+This series includes paintings, placards, posters, billboards, floor adhesive prints, wallpaper and textiles, merchandise items, and animations.
+It explores historical figures such as Hitler, Mussolini, Franco, Mao Zedong, and Stalin within a contemporary context.

-The series was exhibited at Crone Gallery in Berlin in 2007.
+The 20th Century Dictators series was exhibited at Crone Gallery in Berlin in 2007.
 Alla was named the 'Critic's Choice' by Saatchi Art in November 2007.

 Animation 'Christ is Not an Aryan' was screened on Europe’s largest digital screen on top of the Axel Springer building and was dabbed as “one of three things to see in Berlin” by Bild (Germany) and BZ Magazine (Germany).